How Should I Prepare My Child for Their Gap Year?

 Get their finances prepared

 More often than not, gap year travellers underestimate how much their trip will cost and how much money they will need while they are out there.
 Because of this, it may be an idea to help them go through their financing and work out what needs to be paid for in advance and what can be bought when they're out there.
 Make a generous estimate of how much spending money they will need to take, and ensure they have the means to cover their costs.
 This will help your child prepare for the realities of their gap year.

 How to pay abroad

 It's worth looking at the different payment methods that your child could use while they are abroad.
 One of the best options is to use a prepaid travel card, which can be loaded with money prior to their departure date and also topped up by you at home if they do happen to run out of money while they are there.
-The cheapest most popular pre-paid card is issued by Caxton FX, but there are lots to choose from.
+A great option is Wise but there are lots to choose from.
 Make sure that you are aware that some are fee-free, but some can charge quite high withdrawal charges, so shop around.